port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ## Examples

-Here is a few exmaple how Calcualtion property can be beneficial:
+Here is a few example how Calculation property can be beneficial:

 ### Concat Strings